 Jarrico continued to write under assumed names.
 This included the film The Girl Most Likely (1957).
-After the blacklist was lifted he write the screenplays for All Night Long (1961), Seaway (1965), Sanctuary (1967) and Avenging Angels (1988).
+After the blacklist was lifted he wrote the screenplays for All Night Long (1961), Seaway (1965), Sanctuary (1967) and Avenging Angels (1988).

 Paul Jarrico was killed in a road accident on 28th October, 1997.

 Paul Jarrico visited me and wanted my personal assurance that I would not give any names.
 I didn't give that assurance.
 We then had a long political discussion.
 Paul Jarrico feels the justice of his position, and he went over the situation that he believes the Soviet Union is devoted to the interests of all people and is peace-loving as well.